 Why a Tour?

-Many of the attractions around Chachapoyas can be reached on your own, but the headache and cost to get there without transport makes taking a tour worth it in our opinion.
+Many of the attractions around Chachapoyas can be reached on your own, but the headache to get to some of the more remote locations without your own transport makes taking a tour worth it in our opinion.
 There are many great attractions, such as Kuelap, Gocta waterfall, Sarcophagi of Karajia, Mausoleums of Revash, and more, all of which you can learn a great deal about with the information provided by a local guide.
-We had an absolute blast on our trips to Kuelap and Gocta.
+We had a great time on both our trips to Kuelap and Gocta.

 Finding a Tour

 You will usually pay before the tour to reserve your spot.
 Some places accept card, but others require cash payment.
 If you are a student, bring your student ID and ask about discounts, as a fellow traveler in our group received a discount for having her ID card.
-This cost generally includes transportation, lunch, a guide, and the organization of entry tickets and other requirements.
+Tour costs generally include transportation, lunch, a guide, and the organization of entry tickets to various sites.

-Most small restaurants, hostels, and markets only take cash, and it is best to have smaller change to pay.
-You may have to wait a while for change if you pay with anything over a 100 sol bill.
-There are hostels, hotels, tour companies, popular restaurants and cafes, and some supermarkets that take cards, but make sure to carry your passport to show if you opt for this payment method.
+Many small restaurants, hostels, and markets only take cash, and it is best to have smaller change to pay.
+You may have to wait a while for change if you pay with large bills.
+There are hostels, hotels, tour companies, popular restaurants and cafes, and some supermarkets that take cards, but make sure to carry your passport to show because some establishments require that you show it when paying with card.

-There are a few ATMs and banks around the Plaza de Armas, but beware of the high fees.
-In Chachapoyas, there are no money changers in the street as there are in other Peruvian cities, so you can change dollars from the ATMs into soles at the banks.
+There are a few ATMs and banks around the Plaza de Armas.
+In Chachapoyas, there are no money exchangers in the street as there are in some other Peruvian cities, so you can exchange at banks or just take out soles.
 Make sure you get bills that are in good shape, otherwise they may be rejected when you try to pay for things afterwards.